Daily living

 This is a critical step, the outcome of which is:

-• Eligibility: The assessment determines if you are eligible for support from North Yorkshire.
+• Eligibility: The assessment determines if you are eligible for support from the Local Authority (North Yorkshire).

-• Care Plan: If eligible, North Yorkshire can then suggest or arrange a support plan.
+• Care Plan: If eligible, the Local Authority can then suggest or arrange a support plan.

 Check here for eligibility and to request an assessment.

-Carers’ resource who have dedicated provision for young/young adult carers
+Carers’ resource who have dedicated provision for young Carers/young adult Carers.

-Expert Self Care’s new app for young carers
+Expert Self Care’s new app for Young Carers is a useful tool for younger Carers.

 Housing options